bozingle/QuailKit.m/README.md

 # Acknowledgements

-Zohar Bar-Yehuda is the author of the function used to plot data onto the map.
+Zohar Bar-Yehuda is the author of the function used to plot the localizations onto the map.
 JR_MapMake.m uses this function to make the map.